 It is important to carefully check the course entry requirements on college websites.
-Entry criteria is based on UCAS tariff points, see the calculator on the UCAS website: https://www.ucas.com/ucas/tariff-calculator There's also a table you can download: https://www.ucas.com/ucas/tariff-tables There may be specific GCSE requirements for some higher education courses.
+Entry criteria is based on UCAS tariff points, see the calculator on the UCAS website UCAS Tariff points.
+There's also a table you can download: UCAS Tariff Tables.
+There may be specific GCSE requirements for some higher education courses.
 You should also be aware that Essential Skills Level 2 Literacy and Numeracy qualifications are not always considered an acceptable alternative to GCSE English or GCSE Mathematics.